UnexomWid/PipeFlyer/README.md

 # Running the sketch

 The AI starts learning automatically.
-You can control the framerate of the sketch by using the *W* and *S* keys.
-Holding down *W* speeds up the sketch (up to 960 fps), while holding down *S* slows down the sketch(down to 60 fps).
-The current framerate, as well as the target framerate, is displayed on the bottom-right.
+You can control the frame rate of the sketch by using the *W* and *S* keys.
+Holding down *W* speeds up the sketch (up to 960 fps), while holding down *S* slows down the sketch (down to 60 fps).
+The current frame rate, as well as the target frame rate, is displayed on the bottom-right.

 # How it works

-First, a population of randomly initialized Neural Networks is created.
+First, a population of randomly-initialized Neural Networks is created.
 Each member of the population is called a *player*, and decides every frame if it should jump or not.
 Players that perform better have a higher score, and are more likely to be present in future generations.
 The best player will *always* be present in the next generation.

 ## Gene pool